jab/bidict/CONTRIBUTING.rst

 Contributors' Guide
 ===================

-Bug reports, feature requests, patches, and other contributions are more than welcome.
+Bug reports, feature requests, patches, and other contributions are warmly welcomed.
-We want to make contribution as easy and friendly as possible.
+Contribution should be as easy and friendly as possible.
-Here are a few guidelines we ask contributors to follow to facilitate the process:
+Below are a few guidelines contributors should follow to facilitate the process.

 Getting Started
 ---------------

-- Make sure you have a `GitHub account <https://github.com/join>`_.
+- `Create a GitHub account <https://github.com/join>`_ if you don't have one already.

 - Search through the `issue tracker <https://github.com/jab/bidict/issues>`_ to see if an issue or pull request has already been created for what you're interested in.